 4. Micro-Animation Trends for Lawyer Websites

 Micro-animations are small visual cues that draw the user’s attention.
-For example, when you scroll near a menu item and it increases size or changes color, you’re seeing a micro-animation.
+For example, when you move the mouse near our logo, it increases size and changes form, you’re seeing a micro-animation.

 Due to small screen sizes and flat design, micro-animations guides a visitor around your website, subtly encouraging them to follow your calls to action and request a case evaluation with your firm.